-- You might share the Executive Summary, NIST SP 1800-34A, with your leadership team members to help - 224 them understand the importance of adopting a standards-based solution for verifying that the internal - components of the computing devices they acquire are genuine and have not been tampered with. - 226 IT professionals who want to implement an approach like this will find this whole practice guide useful. - You can use this How-To portion of the guide, NIST SP 1800-34C, to replicate all or parts of the build - created in our lab.
-This How-To portion of the guide provides specific product installation, configuration, - and integration instructions for implementing the example solution. - 230 This guide assumes that IT professionals have experience implementing security products within the - 231 enterprise.
-While we have used a suite of commercial products to address this challenge, this guide does - 232 not endorse these particular products.
-Your organization can adopt this solution or one that adheres to - these guidelines in whole, or you can use this guide as a starting point for tailoring and implementing - parts of verifying that the internal components of the computing devices they acquire are genuine and - have not been tampered with.
-Your organization's security experts should identify the products that will - best integrate with your existing tools and IT system infrastructure.
-We hope that you will seek products - that are congruent with applicable standards and best practices.
-Section 3.6, Technologies, of NIST SP - 238 1800-34B lists the products that we used and maps them to the cybersecurity controls provided by this - 239 reference solution. - 240 A NIST Cybersecurity Practice Guide does not describe "the" solution, but a possible solution.
-This is a - draft guide.
-We seek feedback on its contents and welcome your input.
-Comments, suggestions, and - success stories will improve subsequent versions of this guide.
-Please contribute your thoughts to - 243 supplychain-nccoe@nist.gov.
+You might share the Executive Summary, NIST SP 1800-34A, with your leadership team members to help them understand the importance of adopting a standards-based solution for verifying that the internal components of the computing devices they acquire are genuine and have not been tampered with.

+IT professionals who want to implement an approach like this will find this whole practice guide useful.
+You can use this How-To portion of the guide, NIST SP 1800-34C, to replicate all or parts of the build created in our lab.
+This How-To portion of the guide provides specific product installation, configuration, and integration instructions for implementing the example solution.

+This guide assumes that IT professionals have experience implementing security products within the enterprise.
+While we have used a suite of commercial products to address this challenge, this guide does not endorse these particular products.
+Your organization can adopt this solution or one that adheres to these guidelines in whole, or you can use this guide as a starting point for tailoring and implementing parts of verifying that the internal components of the computing devices they acquire are genuine and have not been tampered with.
+Your organization's security experts should identify the products that will best integrate with your existing tools and IT system infrastructure.
+We hope that you will seek products that are congruent with applicable standards and best practices.
+Section 3.6, Technologies, of NIST SP 1800-34B lists the products that we used and maps them to the cybersecurity controls provided by this reference solution.

+A NIST Cybersecurity Practice Guide does not describe "the" solution, but a possible solution.
+Comments, suggestions, and success stories will improve subsequent versions of this guide.
+Please contribute your thoughts to supplychain-nccoe@nist.gov.

-244 1.1.1 Supplemental Material
+1.1.1 Supplemental Material

-- 245 Throughout this draft there are references to code, scripts, and/or configuration files.
-Due to the size of - some of the files, and to provide a more efficient method of access, we have made these assets - available via a NIST GitHub repository.
-This will also enable quicker updates of published code to those - interested in replicating parts or all of our demonstration.
+Throughout this document there are references to code, scripts, and/or configuration files.
+Due to the size of some of the files, and to provide a more efficient method of access, we have made these assets available via a NIST GitHub repository.
+This also enables quicker updates of published code to those interested in replicating parts or all of our demonstration.